SAE Institute

 Benefit Period

 While the certificate is in effect, the benefit period does not apply.
-Upon termination of the certificate, in accordance with this provision, we will pay eligible medical expenses for up to 60 days beginning on the first day of diagnosis or treatment of a covered injury or illness while you are outside your home country and while this certificate is in effect.
+Upon termination of the certificate, we will pay eligible medical expenses for up to 60 days beginning on the first day of diagnosis or treatment of a covered injury or illness while you are outside your home country and while this certificate is in effect.
 The benefit period applies only to eligible medical expenses related to a condition for which you are hospitalized as an inpatient on the termination date of the certificate.

 In the event you begin a benefit period while the certificate is in effect, and the certificate terminates because you return to your home country, we will pay eligible medical expenses which are incurred in your home country during the benefit period.
 Home country coverage applies only to eligible medical expenses for which you are hospitalized as an inpatient on the termination date of the certificate.Incidental Home Country Coverage

-For every three-month period during which you are covered, eligible medical expenses are covered up to a maximum of 15 days for any three month period.
 Any benefit accrued under a single three-month period does not accumulate to another period.
-Failure to continue your international trip or your return to your home country for the sole purpose of obtaining treatment for an illness or injury that began while traveling shall void any home country coverage provided under the terms of this agreement.
+Failure to continue your international trip or your return to your home country for the sole purpose of obtaining treatment for an illness or injury that began while traveling shall void any incidental home country coverage.

 For all non-U.S. citizens electing coverage “Excluding the U.S.” and for all U.S. citizens or residents, no coverage is provided within the U.S., except for U.S. citizens or residents during an eligible incidental home country visit or an eligible benefit period.VantageAmerica Discount Card